PKL: Ajith, Abhishek shine as U Mumba beat Jaipur Pink Panthers 37-28

 -

-Young raider V Ajith Kumar and Abhishek Singh called the shots in style as U Mumba steamrollered past Jaipur Pink Panthers 37-28 in their Pro Kabaddi League match here on Thursday.
+Young raider V Ajith Kumar (11 points) and Abhishek Singh (10 points) called the shots in style as U Mumba steamrollered past Jaipur Pink Panthers 37-28 in Match 21 of the Pro Kabaddi League Season 8 at the Sheraton GrandWhitefield Bengaluru on Thursday.

-While Kumar had 11 points from 14 raids, Singh managed 10 points from 22 raids as U Mumba recorded their second win of the season.

 Jaipur Pink Panthers took a slender lead at 2-1 when Abhishek Singh perished in a do-or-die raid.
 The Jaipur team continued to hold the lead at 5-4 when Deepak Hooda was tackled but Sultan Fazel Atrachali had to go out of bounds in the melee.